kcelia/Reminder/Data_Gouvernance.md

  - La QD
  - La précision
  - L'exhaustivité

-### Process:
-Quelle valeur la gouvernance des données apportera-t-elle à votre organisation? (qui, quoi, quand, où, pourquoi et comment)

-# Relation with the Data Mangement
+# Relationship with the Data Mangement
 DM is the control of data architecture, quality, policy, security, practices and procedures.
 It allows us to ensure that shared information is accurate (correct), consistent and secure.
 DM takes the decisions of DG and implements the architectures, process, tools and policies